LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

    | ?- packs::update(bar).

+By default, updating a pack fails if it would break any dependent pack (the ``force(true)`` option, described below, can be used to force updating in this case).

 The tool provides versions of the pack install, update, and uninstall predicates that accept a list of options: